-The story centers on Hanna and Henri and their playdate with Hanna’s Aunt to build a robot.
-Hanna is late, and must get dressed first before meeting up with Henri.
+The story centers on Hanna and Henri and their play date with Hanna’s Aunt to build a robot.
+Hanna is late and must get dressed first before meeting up with Henri.
 Here is the chance to explore color sensibilities, matching outfits, and dressing for the weather.
 Once dressed, Hanna skateboards down to her meeting place with Henri, but not before getting distracted!
-Throughout the pages, there is plenty to explore and some sequential events to uncover – insuring return play to find them all.
-For instance as Hanna skates by a mouse, a cat appears…then a dog…and then a ?… I will leave it to you, the user, to find all the fun items.
+Throughout the pages, there is plenty to explore and some sequential events to uncover – ensuring return play to find them all.
+For instance, as Hanna skates by a mouse, a cat appears…then a dog…and then a ?...
+I will leave it to you, the user, to find all the fun items.
 Hotspots in the book are joyful and are not just gratuitous opportunities for tapping.
 They enhance the story rather than deflect from it.